lily-studios/Lily-Coding-Convention/LILY_CONVENTION.md

 ### 6. Lily Packages Only

-Lily Studio code should use **Lily-owned packages and modules** instead of packages maintained by outside organizations.
-Shared behavior that Lily depends on should live under Lily's own package structure so the codebase remains controlled, consistent, reviewable, and maintainable by Lily Studio.
+Lily Studio code should depend on **Lily-owned packages and modules** rather than packages maintained by outside organizations.
+Shared behavior that becomes part of Lily's architecture should remain inside Lily's package structure so its API, update process, compatibility, review standards, and long-term maintenance stay under Lily Studio's control.

 > **Main rule:** Lily code uses Lily packages.
 Do not add outside organization packages as project dependencies.